ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

   bar = S.foo 11

-In short, naming a submodule means it can be opened somewhere other than where it was declared, and be used as a qualifier for any identifier it exports.
+In short, naming a submodule means it can be opened somewhere other than where it was declared, and can be used as a qualifier for any identifier it exports.

 Transparency